Emanuel Kiriakou

-Emanuel Steve "Eman" Kiriakou (born August 16, 1966) is an American songwriter, producer, record executive, music publisher and multi-instrumentalist, based in Los Angeles.
+Emanuel Steve "Eman" Kiriakou (born August 16, 1966) is a Greek-American songwriter, producer, record executive, music publisher and multi-instrumentalist, based in Los Angeles.
 He recently co-wrote and produced "Take You Dancing" by Jason Derulo, and has produced a number of Billboard Hot 100 charting singles including: "What's Left of Me" by Nick Lachey, "Crush" by David Archuleta, "Who Says" by Selena Gomez & the Scene, and "Tonight Tonight" by Hot Chelle Rae, which was #1 on the Billboard Hot AC charts, "It Girl" by Jason Derulo, as well as "Classic" and "American Dream" by MKTO.
 He has also collaborated with Celine Dion, Ne-Yo, MKTO, Demi Lovato, Selena Gomez, ZAYN, Gabby Barrett, Rachel Platten, David Foster, Madison Beer, Robert DeLong, Whitney Houston, Simple Plan, and Backstreet Boys.
+He is also the younger brother of John Kiriakou.

 Early life

-He graduated from Youngstown State University's Dana School of Music, in Youngstown, Ohio with a degree in music, and then relocated to Minneapolis, Minnesota, where he won a Cleo Award for a Miller Lite television commercial.
+He graduated from Youngstown State University's Dana School of Music, in Youngstown, Ohio, with a degree in music, and then relocated to Minneapolis, Minnesota, where he won a Cleo Award for a Miller Lite television commercial.
 After relocating to New York City, he linked up with Joey McIntyre and produced his second solo record, "Meet Joe Mac".
 Kiriakou lives in Los Angeles with his wife, the animator and actress Aliki Theofilopoulos.